cyclus/cycamore/README.rst

-Models
+SRC
 =======

-This is a directory intended to hold models of various types.
+This is a directory intended to hold the module source files.
 It mimics the installation hierarchy in cyclus.

-That is, it is intended to hold the skeletal stub modules for assistance with developing new concrete model for Cyclus.
+That is, it is the top level source directory for module building and is intended to hold the skeletal stub modules for assistance with developing new concrete model for Cyclus.
 It also holds a build system that facilitates building and installation in tandem with the Cyclus building and installation process.